miyako/4d-plugin-vbs-outlook/README.md

 Since Office 2013/2016, Outlook automation has become very difficult.
 Click-To-Run (a.k.a.
 C2R) deployment means Outlook no longer exposes interfaces such as [``IConverterSession``](https://msdn.microsoft.com/en-us/library/office/ff960231.aspx) to COM.
 This one was useful to convert MAPI (``msg``) to MIME (``eml``).
 Microsoft has decided not to exposes interoperability classes in the common namespace but rather insulate them in their virtual namespace ("bubble").

-There is a [hack to register the class in the namespace visible to COM](https://blogs.msdn.microsoft.com/stephen_griffin/2014/04/21/outlook-2013-click-to-run-and-com-interfaces/).
-However, [``RegOpenKeyEx``](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724862(v=vs.85).aspx) only goes as deep as ``HKLM\SOFTWARE\Microsoft\Office`` and does not give access to ``ClickToRun``.
-It seems unlikely that one can copy the virtualised class interface to COM by code for automation.
+[``RegOpenKeyEx``](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724862(v=vs.85).aspx) only goes as deep as ``HKLM\SOFTWARE\Microsoft\Office`` and does not give access to ``ClickToRun``.
+It seems like the only way to enable automation is to use the [hack to register the class in the namespace visible to COM](https://blogs.msdn.microsoft.com/stephen_griffin/2014/04/21/outlook-2013-click-to-run-and-com-interfaces/) by editing the registry.

 ### VBA to export selected messages